PhuongTay1109/PhuongTay1109/README.md

 <body>
     <h1 align="center">Hi there 👋 </h1>
     <p style="font-size: larger;">
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My name is Tay.
-I am currently completing my third year and will officially become a fourth-year student in August 2024 at Ho Chi Minh City University of Technology and Education (HCMUTE), majoring in Software Engineering.
+I am a third year student at Ho Chi Minh City University of Technology and Education (HCMUTE), majoring in Software Engineering.
 With a good foundation in web development and a passion for problem-solving, combined with a strong willingness to learn new technologies, I am dedicated to creating practical web applications.
     </p>
     <ul style="list-style: none;">
         <li>